 A study reported in the Journal of Science shows how performing acts of kindness can make us feel happier.
-Participants were divided in two group, and each group was given a chunk of money.
+Participants were divided in two groups, and each group was given a chunk of money.
 The first is requested to spend it on themselves, while the other to spend it as gifts to other people.
-The results from this study were that those who spent the money on others reported an increase in their happiness levels.
+The result from this study was that those who spent the money on others reported an increase in their happiness levels.

 Another study for which 3,000 people participated found that 95% of volunteers reported that after helping others, they experiences what psychologists have termed a “helper’s high”–that is, an increased sense of well-being both on an physical and emotional level, as well as enhanced energy and serenity.

 What these studies clearly point out to is that happiness is derived from giving and helping, not from hoarding and competing.
 In fact, research has found that that on average over 80% of happiness is derived from friendly and loving relationships, spirituality, health, and work fulfillment, while only 7% is related to the possession of money.

 As you can undersand, the power of empathy is tremendous.
 Helping others can make you happy and improve your overall well-being.
 So from now on, whenever possible, perform acts of kindness and offer your help open-handedly to your fellow human beings when you see they are in need of it.

 1. Marco Dondi, Francesca Simion, and Giovanna Caltran, “Can Newborns Discriminate Between Their Own Cry and the Cry of Another Newborn Infant?”
 Developmental Psychology 35, no 2 (1999): 418-426